Veriqloud/Veriqloud.github.io/src/tutorials/deployement.md

 - Managed machine (node)
 	A remote machine, system, or host, that Ansible controls.
 Does not require Ansible to be installed, but does require Python.
 The managed node also needs a user account (`ansible_user`) that can connect via SSH to the node with an interactive shell.

-### The repository
+### The container registry

-The script is made of different files and is available at <!-- TODO: Add location (marketplace or public repo) and how to download it -->.
+The script is made of different files and **will be** available soon.
+[Here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) is the documentation to access the files

 There are the following Ansible files:
 - `ansible.cfg`: Ansible configuration file.